It always feels like I have something in my eye

 I’m also more sensitive to light in the summer.
 I sail a lot, and at one point I noticed that I had become very unsure of myself on the boat.
 That really bothered me because I never used to feel that way.
 At first I thought it was because I was getting older.
 But then I realized it might be because of my eyes.
 Things were blurred, so it was harder to react to fast movements.
 And the glare of the sun used to blind me too.

 Then I went to see a different doctor.
 He said I had cataracts in both of my eyes.
 I still had 65 percent vision in my right eye, and my left eye wasn’t quite as bad.
 He also said that I might need surgery on my eyes in the future.
-I’m going to have a check-up next March and then my doctor will see how much worse my vision has gotten, and whether I need artificial lenses.
+I’m going to have a check-up next March and then my doctor will see how much worse my vision has become, and whether I need artificial lenses.

 My eye doesn’t hurt.
 But I always feel like I’ve got something in my eye, which is unpleasant.